Agahan14/cinematica/README.md

 ## Acknowledgments

-Thanks to the mentor for his great help
+Thanks to the mentor for his great help.

-I was helped by drf documentation - [https://www.django-rest-framework.org/](https://www.django-rest-framework.org/)
+I was helped by drf documentation - [https://www.django-rest-framework.org/](https://www.django-rest-framework.org/).

 ## links